-Premenstrual dysphoric disorder (PMDD) is a very severe form of premenstrual syndrome (PMS), which can cause many emotional and physical symptoms every month during the week or two before you start your period.
+Premenstrual dysphoric disorder (PMDD) is a very severe form of premenstrual syndrome (PMS).
+It causes a range of emotional and physical symptoms every month during the week or two before your menstrual cycle.
 It is sometimes referred to as 'severe PMS'.

-While many people who are able to have periods may experience some mild symptoms of PMS, if you have PMDD these symptoms are much worse and can have a serious impact on your life.
+Many people who are able to have periods experience some mild symptoms of PMS.
+If you have PMDD these symptoms are much worse and can have a serious impact on your life.
 Experiencing PMDD can make it difficult to work, socialise and have healthy relationships.
 In some cases, it can also lead to suicidal thoughts.

-"The best way for me to describe it is that – once a month – I decided to press my own 'self-destruct' button and literally let my life (my normally very happy and satisfying life...) implode around me.
-Then when the dark thoughts lifted and completely cleared, I spent the next 2 weeks trying to pick up the pieces."
+"The best way to describe it is that, once a month, I pressed my own self-destruct button and literally let my (normally very happy and satisfying) life implode around me.
+Then when the dark thoughts lifted and cleared, I spent the next 2 weeks trying to pick up the pieces."

 If you have PMDD, you might find that you experience some of symptoms listed below.
 But it's different for different people, so you might also experience other kinds of feelings which aren't listed here.

-"In the depths of my PMDD I tend to just retreat to my bed – I get very depressed and my anxiety goes sky high.
-I get hugely fatigued and can't keep my eyes open – I sleep for about 18 hours a day."
+"In the depths of PMDD I tend to just retreat to my bed.
+I get very depressed and my anxiety goes sky high.
+I get hugely fatigued and can't keep my eyes open.
+I sleep for about 18 hours a day."

 PMDD is commonly defined as an endocrine disorder, meaning that it is a hormone-related disorder.
-But as well as physical symptoms, people with PMDD also experience a range of different mental health symptoms such as depression and suicidal feelings.
-For these reasons, it has recently been listed as a mental health problem in the DSM-5 (one of the main manuals that doctors use to categorise and diagnose mental health problems).
+But as well as physical symptoms, people with PMDD also experience a range of different mental health symptoms such as depression, suicidal feelings and anxiety.

 Watch Laura talk about her experiences of PMDD, and what she's found helpful: